 I am interested in innovation and engagement, scale up of technology and getting it to people with real world problems to solve.
 I engage in consultancy and I’m working on a number of projects with AgorIP around commercialisation of the outputs of scientific research and developing spin-outs to get solutions to market.
 I also collaborate with colleagues across the colleges in the University in many interesting interdisciplinary projects.

-Public engagement and science communication are also activities of huge importance and relevance and as such I am a STEM ambassador, an active member of Swansea University’s public engagement forum, have run large outreach projects, featured at Cheltenham Science festival and written for a popular science magazine and I’m a trustee of the EESW/STEM Cymru.
+Public engagement and science communication are also activities of huge importance and relevance and as such I am a registered STEM ambassador, an active member of Swansea University’s public engagement forum, have run large outreach projects, featured at Cheltenham Science festival, written for a popular science magazine and I’m a trustee of the EESW/STEM Cymru.

-I’m a frequent speaker at pedagogical events and intend to not only apply current best practice to all my teaching in Chemistry at Swansea, but to develop it here.
+I have been a frequent speaker at teaching conferences and look to develop modern, research driven and practice led teaching methodologies in my areas of expertise.
 I have a Post Graduate Certificate in Teaching at Higher Education and am a Fellow of the Higher Education Academy (FHEA).